tedwards947/es6-react-workshop/class.md

 ```

 While not as terse as the 3 line example in function ES6 or Angular, I believe React's syntax is
-much better as app complexity increases.
+much better as an app's complexity increases.
 Notice also how we're writing JavaScript right in the middle of HTML!

 In React, this is called "JSX".
 Files containing JSX syntax often use the file extension `.jsx`.
-We'll be working a lot more with JSX so stick with me.
+We'll be working a lot more with JSX shortly so stick with me.

+## Hello World

 ## React Components
-quick description, maybe a picture outlining each component
+Like any good framework, React is opinionated.
+React demands that

-*
+* i finish this section